netdata/learn/docs/cloud/visualize/overview.md

 ### Menu

-The Overview uses a similar menu to local Agent dashboards and single-node dashboards in Netdata Cloud.
-In the Overview, the sections and sub-menus are aggregated from every contributing node.
+The Overview uses a similar menu to local Agent dashboards and single-node dashboards in Netdata Cloud, with sections and sub-menus aggregated from every contributing node.
 For example, even if only two nodes actively collect from and monitor an Apache web server, the *Apache** section still appears and displays composite charts from those two nodes.

 ![A menu in the Overview
 screen](https://user-images.githubusercontent.com/1153921/95785094-fa0ad980-0c89-11eb-8328-2ff11ac630b4.png)